Are lithium-ion batteries safe on yachts – and other vessels?

 Hazcheck Detect specifically screens cargo booking details for keywords and includes an industry library to enable suspicious bookings to be identified that may be misdeclared or undeclared dangerous goods and other compliance cargo.

-The world’s fastest electric ship, the Candela P-12 Shuttle, is set to hit Stockholm’s waters next year, heralding a new era of transport.
+The world’s fastest electric ferry, the Candela P-12 Shuttle, is set to hit Stockholm’s waters next year, heralding a new era of transport.
 The innovative hydrofoiling electric ferry will reduce emissions and slash commuting times and the city believes it will make waterborne public transport more attractive than trains, buses and cars.

 First UK e-marine hub for electric boats launches in Plymouth